 In addition, three days after Jesus was crucified, He physically rose again from the tomb (Acts 2:22-24, 5:30-32, 13:23-31; Romans 6:4; 1 Peter 1:3).
 In this act, He fully conquered death, giving us all the possibility of eternal life.
 It’s amazing!

 There is only one thing we need to do to get His record: believe in Him with our hearts, including that He rose from the dead (John 1:12-13, 3:17-18, 36, 5:24).
 He says He is the way, the truth, and the life, and the only means for reconciling with God (John 14:6, 3, 5:24.
-When you believe this, you are saved for eternity.
+In believing this, believing Jesus Christ who is God, you are saved from sin and hell.
+You are welcomed into the kingdom of God.
 You will gladly confess with your mouth that Jesus Christ is Lord (Luke 6:45; Romans 10:9-10).

-When you have been born again, you will want to learn more about God, how to be a good friend to Him, and about how to get His greatest blessings while living on earth.
+When you have been born again, you will want to learn more about God, how to be a good friend to Him, and about how to walk in holiness while living on earth.
 The best way to do this is by reading a King James Bible.
 When you sit down to read it, ask the Holy Spirit to guide you in wisdom and understanding.
-It can take awhile to fully grasp the Bible, so be diligent and have patience.
+It can take awhile to fully grasp the Bible, so go slowly, read books in their entirety (not just short passages) to understand more of the context of what you are reading, be diligent, and have patience.
 It is very worth it!